If you are in crisis or need urgent help, call 000 immediately. You can find more information about crisis support services on this page.

 If you or your family member are experiencing family violence, there are several 24 hour support services you can contact for help.
 If you or a family member are in immediate danger, call 000 immediately.

-• Safe Steps Family Violence Response Centre offers services to women and children experiencing family violence.
+• Safe Steps Family Violence Response Centre offers services to Victorians experiencing family violence.
 Call them on 1800 015 188 (24hrs) or visit their website here for more information.

 • 1800RESPECT have a national telephone support line for anyone experiencing family violence across Australia.
 Call them on 1800 737 732 (24hrs) or visit their website here.